NVIDIA/libglvnd/README.md

 The tests/ directory contains several unit tests which verify that dispatching to different vendors actually works.
 Run `make check` to run these unit tests.
-Note some of the unit tests require a special environment that can only be set up if X is not currently running.
-To skip these tests (and environment initialization/teardown), run `make check SKIP_ENV_INIT=1`.
+Note some of the unit tests require a special X server configuration and are skipped by default.
+To include these tests (and X server initialization/teardown), run `make check DO_X11_TESTS=1`.

 Architecture
 ------------